 If you have been accused of drug possession in Milwaukee, whether for cocaine, LSD, or marijuana, Bayer Law Offices can help.
 We have been practicing law for over 12 years and can take a look at your case to determine the best course of defense.

-Drug possession is a serious crime in Wisconsin, but our Milwaukee law firm will use our professional experience and knowledge of the law to defend your rights in the face of harsh accusations.
+Drug possession is a serious crime in Wisconsin, but our Milwaukee law firm will use our professional experience and knowledge of the law to defend your rights in the face of harsh drug crimes accusations.

 What Is the Charge for Possession of Drug Paraphernalia?